 The amounts and vehicles of financial support for graduate students are usually decided by individual schools.
 Washington University is committed to funding most PhD students for 4-6 years, depending on the time needed to complete their particular program.
-Funding typically consists of full tuition remission and 10-12 months of assistantship pay or fellowship stipend to defray living expenses.
+Funding typically consists of full tuition remission and 10-12 months of a stipend to defray living expenses.
 Monetary support may come from the university or from outside sources, and it may be administered by an individual faculty member or by the staff of the program or the school.

 Scholarships to cover part or all the costs of tuition are available to both new and continuing students.
 Since perception of academic merit is the sole criterion for the award of tuition scholarships, they are not subject to taxation under federal tax law at this time.